Soumdip/birthday-website/README.md

 # birthday-website
-This is a website to wish birthday or to your chush as you like.
+This is a website to wish birthday to anyonr  as you like.